Home

 Semana Santa in Seville

-La Feria de Abril in Seville
+Feria de Abril in Seville

-It's that time of year again, as we get closer to spring, Seville is at it's best.
-Semana Santa arrives early this year, with the Feria de Abril just around the corner.
-Arising from my winter hibernation, I recently noticed on my way to work a large banner hanging over Calle San Esteban, advertising robes and capirotes for the thousands of nazarenos who will march through the streets of Seville.
+It's that time of year again, as we enter spring and Seville is at it's best.
+Semana Santa is the first sign that the season has arrived, with the Feria de Abril just around the corner.
+Semana Santa in SevilleArising from my winter hibernation, I recently noticed on my way to work a large banner hanging over Calle San Esteban, advertising robes and capirotes for the thousands of nazarenos who will march through the streets of Seville.
 Joining them will be costaleros, floats, "marching" bands, and of course hundreds of thousands of people!
 The time has come, and for those of you visiting Seville you'll need some time to prepare.
 To help you get ready, check out my Guide to Semana Santa in Seville.

-With only have two weeks to rest our weary feet between Semana Santa and the Feria de Abril, we must rest and prepare for Seville's annual fiesta of grand proportions.
-Prepare for what?
-For several days and nights of sevillanas, horses, plenty to eat and fino.
+We only have two weeks to rest between Semana Santa and the Feria de Abril.
+This year is no exception, with just two weeks torest our weary feet and prepareFeria de Abril for several days and nights of sevillanas, horses, and fino, this year running into May.
 It all begins with a little pescaito frito on Monday night, and often ends with chocolate and churros sometime after two in the morning.
-Throw in some clowns, carnival games and rides to make your head spin (if the rebujitos do not).
+Throw in some clowns, carnaval games and rides to make your head spin (if the rebujitos do not).
 The largest of all the ferias in Spain, hundreds of thousands will come to visit.
 Seville for the Feria de Abril.
-You can learn more about the event in my section dedicated to the event: Feria de Abril in Seville.
+You can learn more about the event in my section dedicated to the event: Feria de Abril in Seville

 PHOTO OF THE WEEK